agolebiowska/distributed-counter/README.md

 <img align="center" alt="gopher" align="center" src="https://raw.githubusercontent.com/agolebiowska/distributed-counter/master/.img/4.png" width="50%">

 #### Health checks
-- Coordinator performs health checks every 10 seconds. `Todo: make health check interval configurable.`
+- Coordinator performs counters health checks every 10 seconds. `Todo: make health check interval configurable.`
 - If a counter not respond or respond with an error it is marked as dead and it is not query-able.
 - After 4 more unsuccessful responses coordinator removes that counter. `Todo: make number of recovery tries configurable.`
 - Docker performs coordinator health checks every 30 seconds.